PostHog/posthog.com/contents/tutorials/new-user-experiments.md

 For the length of your experiment, PostHog automatically analyzes the usage of our feature flags and events.
 At the end of the experiment, we’ll *hopefully* get insights that our changes improved our key metric (the `signed_up` to `uploaded_file` funnel) with new users.
 With positive results, we can roll out the feature to everyone.

-Once results start to show up in PostHog, we can say we’ve successfully set up and implemented experiments on new users.
+Once results start to show up in PostHog, we can say we’ve successfully set up and implemented Experiments on new users.

 ## Further reading

 If you’re looking to learn more about feature flags, check out our [product manual](/manual/experimentation) to learn all about their features.

-You can also learn about how to run experiments without feature flags in [this tutorial](/tutorials/experiments).
+You can also learn about how to run Experiments without feature flags in [this tutorial](/tutorials/experiments).